Clinton arrives in Kabul, show of commitment

 Her arrival on Wednesday follows several high profile attacks in the Afghan capital, including an assault on the U.S. embassy in September and days later the assassination of Karzai's top peace envoy, former President Burhanuddin Rabbani.

-"The secretary wants to show our commitment to Afghanistan," one U.S. official told reporters traveling with Clinton.
+"The secretary wants to show our commitment to Afghanistan," one U.S. official told reporters travelling with Clinton.

 Efforts to reach a political solution to a conflict now over a decade old will be on her agenda, along with support for Afghans as foreign forces hand over security control of parts of the country and start heading home, the official said.